Skip to main content

 HUD's Office of Special Needs Assistance Programs should conduct quality assurance checks on the PIT count methodology data it requires CoCs to submit and take actions as appropriate to ensure that HUD's standards for conducting valid and reliable PIT counts are met.
 (Recommendation 1)

-In 2023, HUD provided updated guidance to CoCs on count methodology and responded to CoC questions on enumeration issues, such as rural counting and counting tents and vehicles as part of its standard periodic update to HUD's PIT count notice.
+In 2023, HUD provided updated guidance to CoCs on PIT count methodology and responded to CoC questions on enumeration issues, such as rural counting and counting tents and vehicles as part of its standard periodic update to HUD's PIT count notice.
 HUD also updated its PIT count methodology submission questions.
 In February 2024, HUD officials told us they review CoCs responses to the questions with their PIT count methodology submissions to assess the quality of CoCs' data.
-In addition, HUD officials told us they evaluate CoCs' data submissions for year-to-year variation and whether any data submission validation flags are being triggered and consult with CoCs that have submissions that raise any data quality questions.
-To fully implement this recommendation, HUD needs to provide evidence it has assessed the quality of the methodology underlying the information CoCs submit, such as by reviewing such submissions for soundness and accuracy.
-Without implementing quality assurance checks for its PIT count methodology data, HUD risks counts that underestimate the number of persons experiencing homelessness and that show fluctuations that do not accurately reflect the changes in the homeless population.
+In September 2024, HUD provided us its internal procedures on addressing data quality issues identified in their PIT count methodology submissions.
+According to the documentation and HUD officials, they evaluate CoCs' data submissions for year-to-year variation and whether any data submission validation flags are being triggered.
+They consult with CoCs that have submissions that raise any data quality questions, and in the event errors are identified, HUD works with the CoC to correct its PIT count submissions.
+By implementing quality assurance checks of CoCs' PIT count methodology data, HUD addressed the recommendation to more consistently ensure that HUD's standards for PIT count data collection are being met.

 Department of Housing and Urban Development HUD's Office of Special Needs Assistance Programs should provide more detailed instructions on using probability sampling techniques to complete the PIT count, such as by updating its Point-in-Time Count Methodology Guide to instruct CoCs on reporting measures of error and bias in PIT count results.
 (Recommendation 2)